LILNAZ/dotfiles/README.md

 # dotfiles
-All of my .files goes hear. like i3wm cofigs and so on
+All of my dotfiles goes hear.